Have you or a loved one slipped or fallen recently? You are not alone, one in four

 So, why are older adults more likely to fall?
-There are many different risk factors for falling and most of these risk factors become more common in older people.
-These include:
+There are many different risk factors and most of

 - Balance and mobility problems